5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Ambient_Light_Sensor_(SSDT-ALS0)/README.md

 > [!NOTE]
 >
-> he official OpenCore package contains a pre-compiled `SSDT-ALS0.aml` under "Docs".
+> The official OpenCore package contains a pre-compiled `SSDT-ALS0.aml` under "Docs".
 So in case you're not sure what to do you could also use it instead.

 ## Usage
 There are two possible cases: